Penny Lane: Piccolo trumpet solo

+Masterworks was a new fortnightly classical music series on BBC1, which began on January 12 1966 with the String Quartet No. 17 (Mozart), known as the 'Hunt' Quartet (K.458) played by the Czech Vlach Quartet; there were subsequently three other programmes with quartets, with the British Allegri Quartet.
+Another series of six programmes of Masterworks began on October 19 1966, with famous sonatas, presented by Christopher Nupen, until December 14 1966.

+Masterworks Bach began on December 28 1966 from Southwark Cathedral with the Academy of St Martin in the Fields.
+The second programme in this series was on Wednesday January 11 1967 at 22.55 on BBC1, in a series of five programmes, with this programme featuring the English Chamber Orchestra, with William Bennett (flautist), Peter Graeme (oboe), and David Mason (trumpet) at Guildford Cathedral; it was produced by Antony Craxton (1918-99), the son of composer Harold Craxton and brother of oboist Janet Craxton; this is the programme that was watched by Paul McCartney.

+The next in the series was the Philomusica of London from St Bartholomew-the-Great, followed by the English Chamber Orchestra at Guildford again, and lastly the Academy of St. Martin-in-the-Fields again at Southwark on Wednesday March 1 1967.
+There was a series of six programmes of quintets from June 14 1967, and a short series of trios from August 30 1967.

-McCartney was dissatisfied with the initial attempts at the song's instrumental fill, and was inspired to use a piccolo trumpet after seeing trumpeter David Mason play the instrument during a BBC television broadcast of the second Brandenburg Concerto by Johann Sebastian Bach.
+McCartney was dissatisfied with the initial attempts at the song's instrumental fill, and was inspired to use a piccolo trumpet after seeing trumpeter David Mason play the instrument during a BBC television broadcast, on January 11 1967, of the second Brandenburg Concerto by Johann Sebastian Bach.

 On 17 January, Mason recorded the instrumental solo used for the final mix.
 Martin later wrote, "The result was unique, something which had never been done in rock music before."
 The solo is in a mock-Baroque style for which the piccolo trumpet (a small instrument built about one octave higher than the standard instrument) is particularly suited, having a clean and clear sound which penetrates well through thicker midrange textures.
 According to Emerick, Mason "nailed it" at some point during the recording; McCartney tried to get him to do another take but Martin insisted it was not necessary, sensing Mason's fatigue.
 (Note: Emerick also comments in his autobiography that before this recording, the high E was considered unreachable by trumpet players, but has been expected of them since the performance on the record.)
 He also played over the song's final chorus, replacing the oboe parts from that portion of the track.